-- 1. Where appropriate, the addition of a specified amount which contributes towards the recovery of costs incurred by council as part of its state of the environment monitoring and/or the hydrometric network. - 2.
+- 1. Where appropriate, annual charges will include a specified amount which contributes towards the recovery of costs incurred by council as part of its state of the environment monitoring and/or the hydrometric network. - 2.
 The estimated monitoring costs are then rounded to an appropriate sum which becomes the expected annual charge.
 These formulae and the historical cost data of monitoring like consents provides a reasonable estimate of the actual costs of monitoring consents each year and will be used to provide the expected costs of monitoring in the forthcoming years.

-2.2.7.4 Scale charges
+2.2.7.4 Calculation of monitoring charges